 - Be prepared to find a painter and carpenter or handy many to help with installation if you are not comfortable with these tasks.
-McCoy Millwork does not have a paint shop for staining or painting, but we can arrange for a simple clear coat during manufacturing.
+McCoy Millwork does not have a paint shop for staining or painting.

 #3-Can I use a McCoy mantel in any space?